ELECTIONS

 Financial Disclosures

-In accordance with Article 11 of the SGA Bylaws, all candidates for SGA offices must file a weekly Financial Disclosure form (that will be available via PIN) from the beginning of the campaigning period until two class days after the validation of the election results.
+In accordance with Article 11 of the SGA Bylaws, each candidate must file a weekly Financial Disclosure Statement (that will be available via PIN), regardless of whether or not they have spent or received funds, from the beginning of the campaigning period until two class days after the validation of the election results.
 See below for details.

 Article 11 – Campaign Finance